-HJA Lawyers are experts when it comes to tax trials.
-Our Financial Crime and Regulatory Team has huge depth and breadth of experience when it comes to defending fraud.
+Our lawyers are experts when it comes to tax trials with a huge depth and breadth of experience.
 We have been involved in many of the largest, most complex and highest profile fraud cases coming before the criminal courts.
 In addition to being able to advise and ably intervene from the earliest stages of HMRC’s investigation, we can robustly and expertly defend your case should it come to trial – assembling the best team of experts, counsel and solicitors to defend your position.

-If HMRC forms the view that insufficient tax is being paid by an individual or a business – either through a tax avoidance scheme or in some other manner – it may start a Code of Practice (COP) 8 investigation.
+If HMRC forms the view that you’ve paid insufficient tax – either through a tax avoidance scheme or in some other manner – it may start a Code of Practice (COP) 8 investigation.

 Through opening such a tax investigation, HMRC hope to recover the lost tax – as well as interest and possible additional penalties.
-Anyone facing such a tax investigation should seek the advice of one of our experienced, driven lawyers well used to the approach taken by the HMRC and well placed to intervene in these proceedings.
+Anyone facing such a tax investigation should seek the advice of one of our experienced, driven lawyers.
+We understand the approach taken by the HMRC and are well placed to intervene in these proceedings.
 Careful consideration should be given to any finding and penalty imposed.
-Challenge can be made and representations presented as to the appropriate way to proceed.

 If fraud or dishonesty is suspected, HMRC may start a Code of Practice (COP) 9 investigation, rather than launching straight into a criminal investigation.
 HMRC states that criminal investigation should be reserved for cases where it “needs to send a strong deterrent message or where the conduct involved is such that only a criminal sanction is appropriate”.

 The first option is to accept that tax fraud has been committed and that loss has been caused to HMRC because of your conduct.
-You can then enter into a Contractual Disclosure Facility (CDF).
-This option involves fully disclosing the extent and the form of the tax fraud within a tight timeframe.
-The other option provided by the COP 9 procedure is to deny any wrong doing at all, and reject the offer of complying with the Contractual Disclosure Facility.
+You can then enter a Contractual Disclosure Facility (CDF).
+This option involves fully disclosing the extent and form of the tax fraud.
+The other option provided by the COP 9 procedure is to deny any wrongdoing at all and reject the offer of complying with the Contractual Disclosure Facility.

-It is vital that expert advice is sought as soon as the notice is received of the COP 9 investigation.
+It is vital that you seek expert advice as soon as you receive the notice of the COP 9 investigation.
 If HMRC is satisfied that full disclosure has been made in relation to tax fraud, then it will not commence a criminal investigation.
 If tax fraud is denied – or the disclosure provided is not considered to be full and frank – then a criminal investigation can commence and ultimately, prosecution.

-At HJA we understand that for many people avoiding prosecution b is the absolute priority.
+We understand that for many people avoiding prosecution is the absolute priority.
 We also understand that this process must be approached cautiously and carefully.
 This requires a mixture of strong analysis of your position, a clear understanding of HMRC’s working methods and excellent negotiation skills.
 Our lawyers are experts in both COP 8 and COP 9 investigations.